zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/connection-resiliency.md

 }
 ```

-## Transaction commit failure and the idempotency issue
+## Transaction Commit Failure and the Idempotency Issue

 In general, when there is a connection failure the current transaction is rolled back.
 However, if the connection is dropped while the transaction is being committed the resulting state of the transaction is unknown.